 He hammered a sequence into his half of the Sabre’s console.
 Nervous wreck though he seemed, he pulled himself together long enough to launch a wave of nearly a thousand light beacons from the compartments beneath our wing.

-The tiny spheres ejected themselves into space.
+The tiny spheres burst out into space.
 Soaring through the darkness behind them, I cut our speed to a few hundred kilometers per second.

 But they can’t stop me.

 Can you see, Joff?

 The light beacons formed a web a few hundred kilometers above XV Prime’s hugest, blackest city.
 All at once, they ignited.
 The Strigoi fired at us, but their death-beams died in the beacons’ light-storm.
 They launched swarms of black satellites, but the light soaked up every shadow, melting the dark devices into nothing.